vpodolyan/rgrjs/README.md

-Tutorial project from Pluralsight course, using React, GraphQL and Relay
+Tutorial project from Pluralsight course.
+It uses React, GraphQL and Relay